 The Coast Starlight at Klamath Falls.

-The view looking toward the Klamath Falls station.
-I returned to my nice warm room and watched my DVD of the Ramones "Gabba Hey" while we were here during the delay.
-I had a noon lunch reservation and sitting a table over from me were Jeff and his wife; Jeff is a Coaster conductor whom I know from riding Amtrak.
+Looking toward the station.
+I returned to my nice warm room and watched The Ramones "Gabba Hey" during the delay then had a noon lunch reservation and sitting a table across from me were Jeff and his wife; Jeff is a Coaster conductor whom I know from riding Amtrak.
 I sat with a nice couple going to Portland and enjoyed the Angus Beef Burger which was as good as yesterday.
-The new crew arrived, the Ramones DVD finished and I put on my DVD of Alice Cooper's "Cooperstown Reunion 1998".
-The train departed at 1:44 PM {9:17 AM} but stopped again because the switch at the north end of the station had not been cleared while we were sitting there.
-UP 8048 East went by us slowly and then stopped before we left here for good at 1:55 PM.
+The new crew arrived, the Ramones DVD finished and I switched to Alice Cooper's "Cooperstown Reunion 1998".
+The train departed at 1:44 PM {9:17 AM} but stopped again because the switch at the north end of the station had not been cleared.
+Union Pacific 8048 East went by us slowly and then stopped before we left here for good at 1:55 PM.

 Upper Klamath Lake.
-That was followed by watching my DVD of Jethro Tull's "Nothing is Easy Live at the Isle of Wight 1970".
+Jethro Tull's "Nothing is Easy Live at the Isle of Wight 1970" was watched next.

 A piece of railroad I still need to ride is from Chemult to Bend.
-We stopped at Chemult and left at 3:23 PM {9:32 AM} and will now head over the Cascade Mountains then down to Eugene.
+We stopped at Chemult and left at 3:23 PM {9:32 AM} and would now travel over the Cascade Mountains then down to Eugene.

 Snow-covered trees as we neared Cascade Summit.